katieschluth/ds4ph_final_schluth/README.md

 The app takes in user inputs and provides information about the following:
 __Length of Stay:__
 _Predicted length of stay:_ Based on linear regression model trained on the NY dataset with covariates county, age, sex, race, ethnicity, type of admission, and form of payment
-_Comparison to county:_ Provides context of whether estimate is 'high', 'typical', or 'low' relative to their county
+_Comparison to county:_ Provides context of whether estimate is 'high', 'typical', or 'low' relative to their __admission type__ and shows boxplot visual of where their predicted length of stay falls relative to admission type distribution.

 __Total Charges:__
 _Predicted total charges:_ Based on linear regression model trained on the NY dataset with covariates county, age, sex, race, ethnicity, type of admission, and form of payment
-_Comparison to county:_ Provides context of whether predicted chargesare 'high', 'typical', or 'low' relative to their county and shows boxplot visual of where their predicted charges fall relative to county distribution.
+_Comparison to county:_ Provides context of whether predicted charges are 'high', 'typical', or 'low' relative to their __county__ and shows boxplot visual of where their predicted charges fall relative to county distribution.